JLuc/scribus-project-manager/README.md

 - `slasync -s masterdoc chapter2` : updates defined styles
 - `slasync -ps masterdoc chapter2` : updates defined paragraph styles only
 - `slasync -c masterdoc chapter2` : updates defined colors
+- `-m` option : replaces masterpages    DOES NOT WORK : masterpage names are imported but not their definition

+More options for chapters :
+- `slasync -keeps loc -cs masterdoc chapter2` : updates styles but keeps all styles whose name contains 'loc'
 - `slasync -a masterdoc chapter2` : updates both styles, masterpages and colors
-- `slasync -keeps loc -cs masterdoc chapter2` : updates styles but keeps all styles whose name contains 'loc'

 - `-ns` option : replaces notes styles
-- `-m` option : replaces masterpages    DOES NOT WORK : masterpage names are imported but not their definition
 - `-nodes <node1|node2|node3>` : replaces all SLA (XML) nodes specified in pipe separated list

 See -h option for more

+## Produce personal printing version

+`mak -nobleeds` will produce a PDF without cropmarks and with document's settings 0 bleeds.

 ## Other options

 Try `-?` option for each tool so as to see main options.
 Mainly makbook example  (to be split in 2 files : makbook and project.config)

-## Warning : Work in Progress :
-- slasync has not yet been thoroughfully tested and more features have to be coded
-- as for now, slasync doesnt change the chapter document at all : it produces a result.sla file out of the synced chapter
-- todo : call slasync from within mak script so as to apply to all chapters of a book project

 #Other